markdoc/docs/pages/docs/render/react.md

 {% /markdoc-example %}

-## On the client
+## Render React

-Then, call `Markdoc.renderers.react` with your render tree.
+Call `Markdoc.renderers.react` with your render tree from your client application.
+Along with `content` and `React`, you'll need to provide the `components` object as an argument.

 ```js
 import Markdoc from '@markdoc/markdoc';